Assign apps to Android work profile devices with Intune

 Before you start

-Make sure you have configured Intune and Android for Work to work together in the Device enrollment workload of the Azure portal.
+Make sure you have configured Intune and Android work profiles to work together in the Device enrollment workload of the Azure portal.
 For more information, see Enroll Android devices.

-Synchronize an app from the Google Play for Work store
+Synchronize an app from the Managed Google Play store

-Go to the Google Play for Work store.
-Sign in with the same account you used to configure the connection between Intune and Android for Work.
+Go to the Managed Google Play store.
+Sign in with the same account you used to configure the connection between Intune and Android enterprise.

 Search the store and select the app you want to assign by using Intune.